spree/spree/guides/content/developer/core/shipments.md

 Flexible rate is defined as a flat rate for the first product, plus a different flat rate for each additional product.

 You can define your own calculator if you have more complex needs.
-In that case, check out the <%= link_to "Calculators Guide", :calculators %>.
+In that case, check out the [Calculators Guide](calculators).

 ## UI